alirezagoodarzi-g/SeatSync/README.md

   notification just means a seat looks stale until the next state-changing action touches it; the underlying lock state in Redis is unaffected.

-If developing locally with a download-manager browser extension (IDM, JDownloader, etc.), disable its browser integration — it can intercept the PDF receipt response before the app's own JS reads it, surfacing as a misleading CORS error in the console.

 ## Tests